ComplianceUpdated二月 19, 2026

 Ending an LLC’s existence as a separate legal entity is a multi-step process that involves dissolving, winding up affairs, liquidating assets, paying creditors, and more.
-This process requires compliance with both the formation state’s LLC Act and the LLC’s operating agreement.
+This process requires compliance with the formation state’s LLC Act and the LLC’s operating agreement.

 Regardless of the reason for terminating an LLC, there’s more to it than just putting up a “Closed” sign.